-S.1881 Safeguarding America's Future and Environment Act (SAFE Act)
+S. 1202/H.R.
+5065 Safeguarding America's Future and Environment Act (SAFE Act)

-On November 16, 2011, Senators Sheldon Whitehouse (RI) and Max Baucus (MT) introduced the SAFE Act, S. 1881, which is designed to protect American communities, wildlife and natural habitat from the increasingly destructive effects of climate change.
-The non-regulatory bill, the Securing America's Future and Environment (SAFE) Act, outlines the countless benefits that healthy natural resources provide to our country's safety, economy and well being, underscores the urgent need to help them adapt to a more hostile climate and provides a road map to do so.
+Introduced in the Senate by Senator Sheldon Whitehouse (RI) and in the House by Rep. Matt Cartwright (PA), the SAFE Act is designed to protect American communities, wildlife and natural habitat from the increasingly destructive effects of climate change.
+This non-regulatory bill, the Safeguarding America's Future and Environment (SAFE) Act, outlines the countless benefits that healthy natural resources provide to our country's safety, economy and well-being, underscores the urgent need to help them adapt to a more hostile climate, and provides a road map to do so.
 Following is a summary of the SAFE Act and how it will address the impacts of climate change on our natural resources.

-SECTION 1.
+SECTION1.
 SHORT TITLE